Yearn Finance

 Yearn.Finance has been one of the pioneers of decentralized finance(DeFi),an umbrella term for automated, blockchain-based financial services that let investors lend, borrow and earn yields on their..

-Built on top of the Ethereum blockchain, Yearn.Finance is a smart contract protocol that works like an Amazon marketplace for interest-bearing crypto products.
+Built on top of the Ethereumarrow-up-right blockchain, Yearn.Financearrow-up-right is a smart contract protocol that works like an Amazon marketplace for interest-bearing crypto products.

-It aggregates the offerings of other DeFi protocols such as Aave, Curve and Compound and helps investors find the highest yields on the market so they can optimize their crypto investments for the best returns by “profit switching.”
+It aggregates the offerings of other DeFi protocols such as Aavearrow-up-right, Curvearrow-up-right and Compoundarrow-up-right and helps investors find the highest yields on the market so they can optimize their crypto investments for the best returns by “profit switching.”
 This simply means automatically moving funds around to make the most of the best interest rates.

-The yield can come from gas fees, trading fees, staking rewards and lending interests.
+The yield can come from gas feesarrow-up-right, trading fees, staking rewardsarrow-up-right and lending interests.

 What you can do with Yearn

-First, you have to connect your crypto wallet to the Yearn.Finance protocol.
+First, you have to connect your crypto wallet to the Yearn.Financearrow-up-right protocol.

-There are a dozen available wallet options, from hot wallets to cold storage, that Yearn can connect to including MetaMask, Coinbase Wallet, Ledger and Trezor.
+There are a dozen available wallet options, from hot wallets to cold storage, that Yearn can connectarrow-up-right to including MetaMaskarrow-up-right, Coinbase Wallet, Ledgerarrow-up-right and Trezor.

 Users can deposit crypto to their Yearn accounts through various blockchains that are integrated into the protocol: Ethereum, Fantom, Arbitrum.